The United States Mint has completed production

 old Mint's place in history, in particular its role in helping the city

-of San Francisco recover following the devastating earthquake of 1906.
+its feet much quicker.
 Uncirculated Silver Dollar: 65,609 Surcharges earned through the sale of the San

 Francisco Mint Commemorative coins went to help recondition the Granite